Japanese Wagyu a5 Sirloin Steak

 Shabu-shabu is a light and healthy meal made with strips of meat even thinner than those used for sukiyaki.
 The beef strips are briefly cooked in a simmering kombu kelp broth.

-Note: This a5 sirloin steak has been cut from fresh in the UK, then ultra-quick frozen by us to offer the ultimate in freshness and quality, a technique that we use to avoid discolouration of the meat.
-The ultra-rapid freezing process prevents large ice crystals from forming that can damage cells and tissue fibres.
-Upon defrosting IQF Japanese wagyu steaks, you will find the same fantastic quality and performance as you would a fresh product.
+Note: This A5 Wagyu Sirloin steak has been cut from fresh in the UK with excess fat removed, then ultra-quick frozen to offer the ultimate in freshness and quality.
+The ultra-rapid freezing process prevents large ice crystals forming that can damage cells and tissue fibres.
+Upon defrosting IQF Kobe or Wagyu steaks, you will find the same fantastic quality and performance as you would a fresh product.